 - Do some research on the candidate and adapt your message to their interests, desires, and profession.

 - Ensure coherence and relevance between the subject line and the message.

 - Don’t write a long and unclear subject.
 Instead, make sure it is straightforward, clear, and focused.

 - Use humor or questions to have the recipient open your message.

 - Capitalize on curiosity and urgency.

 Your time is valuable, and so is your prospect’s time.
 They might be getting a vast number of LinkedIn private messages every month, so much so that their inbox gets drained, and they may even be distracted from their important work.
-Keep this factor in mind and follow the tips given above to cut through the clutter and grab the attention of your target.
+Keep this in mind and follow the mentioned tips to grab the attention of your target.

 LinkedIn InMail Subject Line Examples for Inspiration

 Are you ready to make your InMail subject line stand out?
 Take inspiration from these subject line examples that fit most situations and audience types, including sales prospects, recruiters, and leads.
 You can even learn a thing or two from these for general networking on the social media network.

 However, these subject lines must be personalized with specific words and phrases tailored to each group to avoid sounding spammy or too generic.